OpertusMundi/pods/README.md

 Prepare the following files into `secrets` folder:

+   * `secrets/web/server.pem`: A single PEM-encoded file containing the private key and the certificate for the web server.
+Note that the domain name of `MARKETPLACE_URL` (specified inside `.env` must be the same as the CN of the certificate).
    * `secrets/mangopay-client-password`: client password for MangoPay HTTP API
    * `secrets/postgres/postgres-password`: password for PostgreSQL superuser
    * `secrets/postgres/opertusmundi-password`: password for PostgreSQL normal user `opertusmundi` who owns all databases
    * `secrets/camunda/admin-password`: admin password for Camunda BPM server (used for both UI-based administration and REST API)
    * `secrets/mailer/mail-password`: password for the SMTP server (see also `MAIL_*` environment variables inside `.env`)
    * `secrets/jupyterhub-access-token`: access token for the administrator of JupyterHub (or an empty file if no JupyterHub is present)

-Generate keys (an HMAC key for signing cookies and JWT tokens, and an RSA key for signing contracts):
+Generate keys: an HMAC key for signing cookies and JWT tokens, and an RSA key for signing contracts.
+You must pass as an argument the distinguished name (DNAME) of the signing party:

-    make generate-signing-keys
+    make generate-signing-keys CONTRACT_SIGNPDF_DNAME='CN=example.com,OU=devel,O=Example Domain,L=Athens,ST=Greece,C=GR'

 Generate for the security-sensitive part of Flyway configuration: